leonardomenezes-eng/leonardomenezes-eng/README.md

 ### Skills 📚

 - RISC-V Assembly, C++, Python and SysyemVerilog
-- IoT Projects
+- Embedded Systems and IoT Development
-- Digital Logic and Combinational Circuits
+- Digital Logic Design.

 PS: I have basic knowledge of these programming and hardware description languages but currently I'm most familiar with C++.